 Breakfast Is Still the Most Important Meal of the Day

-No one likes a "hangry" bride: Do yourself a favor and eat a light breakfast.
-"With all the commotion and emotion of the day, you need to start with a breakfast to help keep you going and glowing," Colley says.
-She suggests peanut butter toast with a side of fruit, Greek yogurt with granola or a small whole grain bagel with light cream cheese.
-The whole grain-fat combo will energize you without bloat and help fight off nausea that could come with pre-wedding butterflies.
+No one likes a "hangry" bride: do yourself a favor and eat a light breakfast.
+"With all the commotion and emotion of the day, you need to start with breakfast to help keep you going and glowing," Colley says.
+She suggests peanut butter toast with a side of fruit, Greek yogurt with granola or a small whole-grain bagel with light cream cheese.
+The whole-grain-fat combo will energize you without the bloat and help fight off nausea that could come with pre-wedding butterflies.

 This may sound impossible, but chances are you will forget to eat.
 "Eat whenever you can!"
 Colley says.
 "On your wedding day there is so much going on and so many people to visit with that you may not get much of a chance to eat."

-Good rule of thumb: Whenever your guests are eating, you should be eating.
+A good rule of thumb: whenever your guests are eating, you should be eating.
 "Even a few bites can help keep you dancing the night away," Colley says.
-During your cocktail hour, have a friend or bridal assistant grab you a mix of hors d'oeurves to snack on while you bustle your dress or mingle.
+During your cocktail hour, have a friend or bridal assistant grab you a mix of Hors d'oeuvres to snack on while you bustle your dress or mingle.
 Try a receiving line following the ceremony so you have a chance to sit down and enjoy your dinner with your new husband.

 To paraphrase Zoolander, "Water is the Essence of Beauty."
-Aim for eight cups of flat water per day on your wedding day and two days prior, Colley says.
+Aim for eight cups of flatwater per day on your wedding day and two days prior, Colley says.
 "Dehydration leads to dull skin," she adds.
-To get and stay glowing keep sipping and eat water-filled foods like watermelon, cucumber and citrus.
+To get and stay glowing keep sipping and eat water-filled foods like watermelon, cucumbers, and citrus.